gbelot2003/scrapping-drugs/README.md

 `cp .example.env .env`

-You can change the time to wait for every page or the loop number for every step.
+Inside the .env you can change the time to wait for every page or the loop number for every step, or the wait time for all the loops.

 ```
 #base url